henry2004y/Ganymede/ulfwaves.md

 As this threshold is reached, the first unstable mode has a wave vector $\mathbf{k}$ which is nearly perpendicular to $\mathbf{B}_0$.
 As the anisotropy is increased, however, the most unstable mode shifts to more oblique $\mathbf{k}$'s, reaching $\theta_{kB_0} \simeq 60^o$ for $T_\perp / T_\parallel \ge 2$.
 Warm/hot electrons modify the instability threshold to some extent, and decrease the growth rate.

+In 1993, David Southwood and Margeret Kivelson accounted the source of the anisotropy to the planetary bow shock, but there were no further information.

 This instability has generally been called mirror instability because a loss cone distribution inherently creates such an anisotropic pressure.
 It is actually not quite relevant in the mirror fusion machine because it has never become a high-β machine.
 For a complete theoretical derivation, I must read the [classical Hasegawa paper][HASEGAWA1969].

 Important question: to what extent of model do I need to describe mirror mode?